TTMead/redshell-ws/src/redshell_vision/README.md

-# Beboop Vision
+# Redshell Vision
-Provides vision processing nodes for the beboop robots.
+Provides vision processing nodes for the redshell droid.

 ## Build
 Install opencv with,